 Instructions

-• Pour into mugs and top with desired toppings such as dairy-free whipped cream, crushed gingerbread cookies, and a cinnamon stick.
+• Serve and enjoy: Remove from heat and pour into mugs.
+Top with desired toppings such as dairy-free whipped cream, crushed gingerbread cookies, and a cinnamon stick.
 Enjoy!

 Video